Hakan1998/PS-Group-5/docs/source/Forecast.rst

           return best_cv_params

-With theese Parameter we can start to make the Forecast and tune it:
+With these Parameter we can start to make the Forecast and tune it:

 Function: Make Forecast
 -----------------------